Biktarvy® (BIC/FTC/TAF)

 Case Series

-A retrospective, single-center case series identified 6 patients on HD who switched to BIC/FTC/TAF-containing regimens between January 2018 and October 2022.
-Patient demographics, laboratory parameters, ART regimens, and patient-reported QoL measures were obtained from medical records.
-(Table 4).
+A retrospective, single-center case series identified 6 patients on HD who switched to BIC/FTC/TAF-containing regimens between January 2018 and October 2022 (Table 4).

-After switching to BIC/FTC/TAF, all patients achieved or maintained virologic suppression and no patients reported AEs.
-Patient 1 reported increased QoL post-switch.
+After switching to BIC/FTC/TAF, all patients achieved or maintained virologic suppression, and no patients reported AEs.
+Patient 1 reported an increased quality of life post switch.

 Table 4.
-Case Series: Summary of Patients on HD Who Switched to BIC/FTC/TAFContaining Regimens4
+Case Series: Summary of Patients on HD Who Switched to BIC/FTC/TAFContaining Regimens5

 Patient 1